wizzbang161/Chokepoint-Mapping/README.md

 Chokepoint Mapping is a methodology, primarily devised to assist Threat Hunters, that enalables prioritizing your work by the amount of pain it inflicts upon an adversary's attack path.
 To accomplish this, Chokepoint Mapping uses two concepts native to Graph Theory: Betweenness Centrality and Eccentricity.

 ### What problem is this meant to address?
 This methodology was created to address one of the biggest challenges Threat Hunters face: volume of potential projects.
 For Threat Hunters following a TaHiTI Structured Hunt approach, the raw number of potential targets to work on is staggering, intimidating, and almost universally lacking useful context.
-Chokepoint Mapping assists us by providing a tool to measure, with numbers, the direct impact on the adversary our proactive approach produces and does so in a way that is visually intuitive and easy to digest across the Security heirarchy.
+Chokepoint Mapping is intended to asist us by solving this problem while meeting 3 core criteria.

+#### How we should judge this as a solution to the problem
+Chokepoint Mapping was developed (is developing?) to meet 3 criteria while solving this problem:
+1. It should show Threat Hunting's unique value as a proactive discipline focused on impacting the adversary rather than bolstering the network.
+2. It should measure #1.
+3. It should be intuitive and easily understood regardless of technical background.

 ### Betweenness Centrality
 Roughly put, _Betweenness Centrality_ measures for us the relative importantance of a given technique for an adversary's attack path.
 The more variations of an attack path that run through a given node, the higher its score.
 As Defenders, we want to shut down nodes with the biggest scores and avoid working on nodes with small (or absent) scores.